grzegorz914/homebridge-enphase-envoy/README.md

 ### Note
 * Homebridge Enphase Envoy v4.5.0 and above the minimum required version of Homebridge is 1.3.x.
-* Envoy firmware 7.x.x and above not supported right now due to authentication method changed and lack of real time data.
+* Envoy firmware 7.x.x and above not supported right now due to authentication method changed and loss of local API connectivity.
-* More info and discusion about lack of access to the real time data with Envoy firmware 7.x.x [here](https://support.enphase.com/s/question/0D53m00006ySLuRCAW/unimpressed-with-loss-of-local-api-connectivity-to-envoys)
+* More info and discusion about authentication method changed and loss of local API connectivity [here](https://support.enphase.com/s/question/0D53m00006ySLuRCAW/unimpressed-with-loss-of-local-api-connectivity-to-envoys)
 * If count of all installed devices is grater than 100, the app will stop responding.
 This is HomeKit limitations, if this happens by You please open the issue, I will look how to fix this.

 ### Know issues